 - Possible exchange of puppies, dogs or genetic material

-- The opportunity for personal development of members’ staff by being an Assessor or member of the Board or through staff exchange secondments
+- The opportunity for personal development of members’ staff by being an Assessor or member of our Committees or Board; or through staff exchange secondments

 - The use of the IGDF logo – a symbol of highest quality